-Before proceeding, you must create a CloudFormation Stack that includes the resources required for this lab.
-Click here to deploy this Stack into your account:
+Before proceeding, you must create a CloudFormation stack that includes the resources required for this lab.
+Click here to deploy this stack into your account:

 Enter a stack name, and keep the settings with default values.
 Click through all the way to Create stack.

 Before we can deploy the conformance pack, we will need to edit it.
-Conformance packs that AWS provides represent collated best practices, however they are not “one size fits all” and need some massaging before being leveraged.
+Conformance packs that AWS provides represent collated best practices, however they are not “one size fits all” and need some tailoring before being leveraged.

-First download the conformance pack template from this link.
+First, download the conformance pack template from this link.

 Next edit this file so we can make it usable with your lab environment.
 You will need to replace the

 <Account-Id> entries with the proper account number for your account (without dashes).
 You will find this entry on these line numbers:

 Go to the Config Console, and then click on Conformance packs.